apache/dubbo-website/README.md

 ./bootstrap
 ```

+Make sure you have installed jekyll and gitbook.
 To build the website locally

 ```sh
 bundle exec jekyll build --config _config_build.yml